Skip to main content

 • Your 5-year highest average salary (HAS).
 This is your average annual salary for the five years of your career during which your salary was at its highest.

-Note: We use the avg.
-YMPE based on the same time period as your HAS.
+• The average Year’s Maximum Pensionable Earnings (avg.
+YMPE).
+The avg.
+YMPE is based on the same period as your HAS.

 Your pension benefit is made up of two components, your lifetime pension and your bridge benefit.